LennonLab/Emergence/EmergencePrePrint.md

 Finally, IBMs allow researchers to track, record, and analyze an immense amount of information.

 Here, we leverage the power of ecological IBMs with a relatively simple platform that encodes the first principles of several ecological theories.
-This platform, called 'Emergence', allows the user to run thousands of IBMs to study the simultaneous emergence of no less than 20 ecological patterns.
+This platform, called 'Emergence' ~~ should this be italicized throught so as not to be confusing with our other use of emergece~~, allows the user to run thousands of IBMs to study the simultaneous emergence of no less than 20 ecological patterns.
 Below, we provide a detailed explanation of how Emergence works, the data it quantifies and tracks, the theories and principles that Emergence integrates, and the analyses and tests that can be conducted using the Emergence source code.

 ### Methods